-3.17 Though adjudicating Authority in his findings part held that goods are liable for confiscation under 111(d) of Customs Act 1962, In the final Order he held that they are liable for confiscation under 111(d) and 111(i) of Customs act 1962.
-Since the Adjudicating Authority in his findings limited himself to the extent of confirming the violation under 111(d) of Customs act 1962, any order of confiscation under section 111(i) is invalid.

-3.18 Further, the Appellant submits that they have categorically submitted that it was the mistake of their supplier that goods are mismatched and the goods found on examination are not as per the declared goods.
+3.21 The findings for confiscation of the goods which are termed as undeclared/undervalued goods and described in para 17.2.2 of the Adjudication order, are mentioned in para 25 of the said order.
+Though adjudicating authority in his findings held that goods are liable for confiscation under 111(d) of Customs Act 1962, In the final Order he held that they are liable for confiscation under 111(d) and 111(i) of Customs act 1962.
+Since the Adjudicating Authority in his findings limits himself to the extent of confirming the violation under 111(d) of Customs act 1962 any order of confiscation under section 111 (i) is invalid.
+Further, the Appellant submits that they have categorically submitted that it was the mistake of their supplier that goods are mismatched and the goods found on examination are not as per the declared goods.
 Once the Appellant himself not aware of such goods there appears no need to conceal such goods.
 The investigation never came out as to the manner of such concealment.
 Any goods mixed with other goods cannot be said to concealed.
 The investigation has to bring out clearly as to how and the manner in which the goods been concealed.
-Therefore, the charge of concealment and the confiscation under section 111(i) will not hold good.
+Therefore, the charge of concealment and the confiscation under section 111(i) will not hold good and.

-3.19 The Appellant from the very beginning submitted that the goods were shipped due mistake of his overseas supplier.
-The confiscation is fastened on the Appellant due to undeclared and undervalued goods.
+3.22 The Appellant from the very beginning submitted that the goods were shipped due to mistake of his overseas supplier.
+The confiscation is fastened on the

+Appellant due to undeclared and undervalued goods.
 Despite the implementation of a comprehensive investigative process by the Directorate of Revenue Intelligence (DRI) and Customs authorities, which encompassed extensive searches of multiple residential and commercial properties linked to the Appellant, no evidence was unearthed to corroborate the allegations of misdeclaration.
 Regarding valuation the Appellant already submitted that there is no evidence of any under valuation and the redetermination of the value is incorrect.

-3.20 Therefore, the goods covered within the scope of Para 28.3 (iv) of the Adjudication Order are not liable for confiscation under section 111(d)&(i) of Customs act 1962.
+Therefore, the goods covered within the scope of Para 28.1 (iv) of the Adjudication Order are not liable for confiscation under section 111(d)&(i) of Customs act 1962.

-3.21 Confiscation of the goods is sine qua non for imposing any penalty under section 112 of Customs Act, 1962.
+3.23 Confiscation of the goods is sine qua non for imposing any penalty under section 112 of Customs Act, 1962.
 As submitted in earlier para the goods are not liable for confiscation no penalty can be imposed.